 With this design, a significantly higher degree of safety is achieved in exchange for perhaps a very slight decrease in convenience.
 But the decrease in convenience is really not large as people often fear, especially when we take into account that cyclists can cross safely in both directions around roundabouts where the crossings are at 90 degrees.
 This saves time because it's possible to take a short-cut across the junction and reduces exposure to risk as we need cross only one arm of the roundabout to make a left turn instead of more if we had to ride all the way around the roundabout to make a left turn.

+Please do watch the video as it demonstrates clearly how efficient and safe this design is.
 Note how at the start of the video it is demonstrated that it is possible to travel across this roundabout by bicycle without adjusting one's speed at all.
-This would not be the case with a "cyclist priority" roundabout or by cycling on road as in both cases a reduction of speed would have been necessary.
+This would not be the case with a "cyclist priority" roundabout or by cycling on road as in both cases a reduction of speed would have been necessary at the point of reaching the roundabout.

 The video shows one of the busiest roundabouts for cyclists in Assen and demonstrates why it is both safe and convenient for cycling.
 Only four collisions of any type were recorded here in five years, and they were all of the "fender bender" variety, where one driver shunted another at low speed on the way on or off of the roundabout.
 No cyclists or pedestrians were involved in any way in any of these minor collisions and there were no injuries to the drivers either: